tom-seddon/b2/doc/Installing-on-OSX.md

 Get a binary .dmg release from the
 [b2 GitHub releases page](https://github.com/tom-seddon/b2/releases).
+Find the latest release with files attached, which will probably the one at the top.

+If using macOS 11 (Big Sur) or later, download the `b2-osx-11.0-XXX.dmg` file.

+If using OS X 10.9 (Mavericks) or later, download the `b2-osx-10.9-XXX.dmg` file.
+(The 10.9 version does not support video writing, but is otherwise fully-featured.)

-Find the latest release with files attached - probably the one at the top - and download the `b2-osx-XXX.dmg` file.
-(You don't need to download any of the other files; this file contains everything required.)
+You don't need to download any of the other files; the dmg contains everything required.

 Open the dmg, drag b2 to your Applications folder, and run it from there.